 - Bake pretzel bites until deep golden brown, rotating the pans halfway through baking, 8 to 10 minutes.

-- While pretzel bites bake, melt 4 Tbsp butter in one medium bowl.
+- While pretzel bites bake, melt 4 tablespoon butter in one medium bowl.
 Combine sugar, cinnamon, and pumpkin pie spice in a second medium bowl.

 - When pretzel bites are finished baking, allow to cool slightly on the sheet pans.